kaniini/alpine-policy/source/ch-binary.rst

 Binary package naming rules
 +++++++++++++++++++++++++++

-Binary package names must only contain alphanumeric characters, dashes or periods.
+Binary package names must only contain ASCII alphanumeric characters, dashes or periods and should be in lower case.

 .. s-binary-package-version-rules: